mchill/home/README.md

 HTTPS traffic is secured behind Google forward authentication by default.
 Some exceptions are made for applications that don't work behind an additional layer of authentication (e.g., Plex and Home Assistant).

-Load balancing is acheived using MetalLB for all services running inside of Kubernetes, and Kube Karp for the Kube API server.
+Load balancing is acheived using MetalLB for all services running inside of Kubernetes.

 ![Network](docs/images/network.drawio.svg)